ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 The title of the block as a whole can be customized using the **Title** field.
 Text entered in the **Description** field, likewise, refers to the block generally and sits below the block’s title on the Project homepage.

-When the **Show Author Names?** toggle is engaged, the block will include the names of those listed as authors from each Text’s [People menu](../backend/texts.md#people).
-There is no means to also include those listed as contributors.
+When the **Show Author Names?** toggle is engaged, the block will include the names of the first six Makers (top to bottom) with an author role from each Text’s [People menu](../backend/texts.md#people).
+There is no means to also include those Makers who have different roles in this block.

 The **Show Subtitles** toggle tells the system to include each Text’s subtitle beside their main title in the block.